Hi Hamish yes its in the shed and going good been going 4 the last 3 nights and heats the shed up good and nice and quiet.

 To My Overseas Customers Thankyou so much for checking us out.

-I see a lot of people from oversea's looking at this website, and I can see why, winter is approaching, heating becomes a major concern.
+I see a lot of people from around the world looking at this website, and I can see why, winter is approaching somewhere in the world, heating becomes a major money concern.

-I have priced, to send a waste oil heaters over to USA, the freight price is for one unit is $600.00 NZ dollars, just not worth it.
-So get out in that shed today and start making one for yourself.
-Purchase the plans first.
+I have priced, to send a waste oil heaters over to USA, the freight price is for one unit is $600.00 NZ, just not worth it.
+So get out in that shed of yours today, and start making one for yourself.
+Stick some copper pipe in it and your've got free hotwater too.
+Purchase the plans first so you get it right from the start.
+Not a huge outlay $27.00 NZ in any language.

 I'm prepared to help you make your own, and help throughout the build.